rlindskog/vueniverse/README.md

  - PWA by default, 100 lighthouse PWA score.
  - Universal es2015 JavaScript.
 No more context switching between client/server code!
- - A REST API, and full user authentication.
+ - A REST API, and full user authentication with JWT, Redis blacklisting, and MongoDB.
  - Client Side routing, Server Side Rendering and Global State Management thanks to Vuejs and Nuxtjs!
  - Abstracted WebPack build process.
  - Universal HMR for a clean development process, thanks to Nuxtjs and BackPack.